The Dimming Light of Morality

-Postscript: The primary purpose of this blog is to get deep about the philosophical issues facing society, and mothers particularly.
-My greatest frustration in attempting to produce a valuable piece, is the inevitable discovery of more depth and tangents on the chosen issue than I can include in a reader-friendly post.
-There are many aspects to the topic of Morality which I did not include (free will, evolutionary theory, culture).
+Postscript: The primary purpose of this blog is to get deep into the philosophical issues facing society, and mothers particularly.
+My greatest frustration in attempting to produce a valuable piece is the inevitable discovery of more depth and tangents on the chosen issue than I can include in a reader-friendly post.
+There are many aspects to the topic of Morality that I did not include (free will, evolutionary theory, culture).
 I will hope to write more at a future date.

 If you enjoy our posts, we would really appreciate you showing your support by sharing our blog. https://www.facebook.com/philosophyofmotherhood/

 Please watch this video, along with the one above, for an insightful breakdown of the origins and evidence for the Moral Law 13:04

 As Babies We Knew Morality, The Atlantic. *https://www.theatlantic.com/health/archive/2013/11/as-babies-we-knew-morality/281567/

 https://slasherpastor.wordpress.com/2017/08/10/how-does-c-s-lewiss-moral-argument-stand-up-against-evolutionary-explanations-of-moral-development/ (interesting piece on C.S.
 Lewis’ belief in the Moral Law)

 3 thoughts on “Morality: The Soul’s Defense (Part 1)”